 Working in tandem with the RBK50 Orbi router, the Netgear Orbi Voice delivered excellent Wi-Fi coverage and speed in my testing.
 It covered some 4000 ft² (372 m²) of a residential setting with strong Wi-Fi signals.
 Strong enough to deliver a fast residential Internet connection in full.

 Specifically, I tested the Orbi Voice by placing it some 40 feet (13m) away from the primary router, and it delivered excellent sustained Wi-Fi speeds, as shown in the chart below.

 The reason is it only works with an Orbi router.
 Think about it.
-If you already an Orbi system at home, chances are you don’t need another satellite.
+If you already have an Orbi system at home, chances are you don’t need another satellite.
 And for those without one, at $430, the Orbi Voice system is a hefty investment.
 That’s not to mention you will need to throw away your existing router, too.

-That said, it’d be much easier for me to recommend the Orbi Voice if it were compatible with all existing Wi-Fi routers.
-Netgear told me it had plans to make that happen mid next year.
+That said, it’d be much easier for me to recommend the Netgear Orbi Voice if it were compatible with all existing Wi-Fi routers.
+Netgear told me it had plans to make that happen sometime next year.
 For now, this niche device will drill a big hole in your wallet before you can enjoy it.